Witness the views of the Annapurna, Nilgiri, and Dhaulagiri ranges

 The world’s highest-altitude lake, Tilicho Lake, is another main attraction of the Annapurna Circuit trek, which provides an extra dose of adventure.
 The trek to the lake offers beautiful views of the surrounding highlands and an atmosphere of unreached peace.
 The lake with the crystal-clear turquoise water remains a hidden gem of the Annapurna Himalayan range.

-The Annapurna Circuit Trek starts in Nepal’s capital city of Kathmandu.
+The Annapurna trekking circuit starts in Nepal’s capital, Kathmandu.
 You will drive to Besisahar and then to Tal, where the journey begins.
-As the trek advances, the route passes through beautiful villages like Dharapani, Chame, and Pisang.
+As the trek progresses, the route passes through beautiful villages such as Dharapani, Chame, and Pisang.

 The terrain gets rougher as you go higher, and you’ll arrive at Manang, a beautiful settlement where you’ll need a day to get used to the high altitude.
 The journey continues to Thorong Phedi and Yak Kharka, leading to the challenging Thorong La Mountain Pass at an amazing elevation of 5,416 meters (17,769 feet).

-You will descend to the holy town of Muktinath, which is renowned for its historic Buddhist and Hindu temple after conquering the past.
-Hereafter, the journey leads you to Tatopani on a drive.
+You will descend to the holy town of Muktinath, renowned for its historic Buddhist and Hindu temples, after conquering the past.
+Hereafter, the journey continues by car to Tatopani.
 The place is popular for its pristine hot springs, where you can recover your tired muscles.

 Moving further, you come across a charming village, Ghorepani, followed by an early morning hike to Poon Hill.
 The mesmerizing sunrise view of the Annapurna and Dhaulagiri ranges from Poon Hill lets you experience the heavenly charm of the Himalayas.

-Eventually, you will drive back to Pokhara, a stunning lakeside city, after descending to Nayapul, and then you will return to Kathmandu.
+Eventually, you will drive back to Pokhara, a stunning lakeside city, after descending to Nayapul, then return to Kathmandu.

 Is This Annapurna Circuit Trek Suitable For You?

-Duration: All the participants who want to participate in this Annapurna Circuit trek must have 15 days.
-However, if you have a short vacation, you will have the option to choose to shorten the trek.
+Duration: All the participants who want to participate in this Annapurna trekking circuit must have 15 days holiday.
+However, if you have a short vacation, you can shorten the trek.

-Physical Fitness: Trekkers must have a high level of physical fitness.
+Physical Fitness: Trekkers must be high fit.
 Determined beginner trekkers can also join this Annapurna circuit trek with proper preparation.
 This trek is not for the first time.
-For the first-time trekker, you can choose the Annapurna base camp or the Mardi Himal Trek.
+For the first-time trekker, you can choose the Annapurna Base Camp or the Mardi Himal Trek.

-Health Condition: Trekkers must be in good health and have no severe health conditions such as respiratory, heart, lungs, etc. Also, you should not have a history of Altitude sickness(AMS).
+Health Condition: Trekkers must be in good health and have no severe conditions, such as respiratory, heart, or lung conditions.
+Also, you should not have a history of Altitude sickness(AMS).

 Age Requirements: There are no age restrictions, but this trek is best for ages 18- 70.